VipeCloud/vipecloud_api/README.md

 ```
 GET /contact_lists(/:id)
 ```
-Returns an individual record or array of the lists that a user has in VipeCloud
+Returns an individual record or array of the lists that a user has in VipeCloud.
+Optionally add the parameter hide_system_lists to the url to remove system lists from the result (e.g. /contact_lists?hide_system_lists=1)
 ```
 {
   [